bytecodealliance/wasmtime/docs/contributing-architecture.md

    after it in memory).
 This does not process any data segments, element segments, or the `start` function at this time.

-4. At this point the `InstanceHandle` is persisted within the `Store`.
-This is the "point of no return" of the handle must be retained for the next initialization steps.
+4. At this point the `InstanceHandle` is stored within the `Store`.
+This is the "point of no return" where the handle must be kept alive for the same lifetime as the `Store` itself.
 If an initialization step fails then the instance may still have had its functions, for example, inserted into an imported table via an element segment.
 This means that even if we fail to initialize this instance its state could still be visible to other instances/objects so we need to keep it alive regardless.

 5. The final step is performing wasm-defined instantiation.
 This involves processing element segments, data segments, the `start` function, etc. Most